Safety, Scams, & Identity Protection

 Avoiding Scams and Identity Theft

-Please protect your personal information by not responding to unsolicited phone calls and emails.
+Please protect your personal information by not responding to unsolicited phone calls, emails, and text messages.
 We have heard of a number of scams (a dishonest way of soliciting money by deceiving people) targeting non-immigrants lately, including calls from individuals claiming to be immigration and tax officials requesting personal information such as social security numbers and credit card information.
-Government officials do not call or email requesting such personal information.
+Government officials do not call, text, or email requesting such personal information.

 Government officials would never ask you for money or to meet them with gift cards.
 The IRS would never call individuals regarding their taxes, and USCIS or SEVP would never call you to threaten you with arrest or deportation.
 If you receive any calls like those described above, simply hang up!
 You should also never email your Social Security Number or give it to someone you do not know over the phone.
 Please refer to the links below for resources and more information: